How to Start a Mobile Food Cart Business

 Concession businesses operate under the rules and management of their venue.
 Concession cart owners must work closely with their venue to ensure their carts meet all the criteria necessary to operate at the location.
 Concession carts must also meet health department regulations.

 Top Dog Carts meet international health regulations.
 However, equipment requirements for mobile food businesses vary by state, county and country.
 Before purchasing a mobile food or concession cart, you will need to familiarize yourself with health department regulations in your area.
 They will provide you with information about equipment or features required on your cart, such the number of sinks.
 It’s important you find out all equipment requirements and restrictions needed to pass health inspection before your cart is built.

-Seller’s Permit: This allows you to sell taxable items.
+This allows you to sell taxable items.
 Contact the Department of Business and Professional Regulation (Hotels and Restaurant Division) in your state to obtain the required permits and licensing for your area.
-(TIP: just search for “Department of Business and Professional Regulation” in your internet browser and your state agency should be in the results)
+(TIP: Search for “Department of Business and Professional Regulation” in your internet browser and your state agency should be in the results)

 A commissary is a licensed and inspected kitchen where you can store food and supplies and clean your equipment.
 There will be several in your area.
 Examples are: restaurants, churches, schools, community centers and banquet facilities.
 Check with your local health department for a complete list of commissaries in your area.